 i.
 We should remember that spiritual giftedness does not equal spiritual maturity.
 Just because a person has substantial spiritual gifts does not mean they are necessarily spiritually mature or a worthy example.

 b.
-Not to think of himself more highly than he ought to think: Paul does not advise any kind of masochistic attitude, but rather he tells us to see the truth about ourselves.
+Not to think of himself more highly than he ought to think: Paul does not tell the believer to take an attitude that finds pleasure in humiliation or degradation.
+Rather, the idea is that we should see the truth about ourselves and live in light of it.
 When we see ourselves as we really are, it is impossible to be given over to pride.

 c.
 God has dealt to each one a measure of faith: This means that we should see even our saving faith as a gift from God, and that we have no basis for pride or a superior opinion of ourselves.

 2. (4-5) Unity and diversity in the body of Christ.

 For as we have many members in one body, but all the members do not have the same function, so we, being many, are one body in Christ, and individually members of one another.

 a.
 Many members in one body: The church is a unified whole (one body), yet we are distinct within that one body (individually members).
 In the body of Christ there is unity but not uniformity.

 b.
 Individually members of one another: We err when we neglect either aspect; unity should never be promoted at the expense of individuality, and individuality should never diminish the church’s essential unity in Christ; He is our common ground, we are one body in Christ.

 3. (6-8) An exhortation to use (and how to use) the gifts God has granted to the individual members of the church.

 Having then gifts differing according to the grace that is given to us, let us use them: if prophecy, let us prophesy in proportion to our faith; or ministry, let us use it in our ministering; he who teaches, in teaching; he who exhorts, in exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness.